 Pre-spawn fishing brings about the opportunity to catch big bass which is a big reason why we should get out there and cover the points that lead to spawning grounds.

-Best Lures for Early Spring Bass Fishing
+5 of the Best Early Spring Bass Lures

 Bait selection during this period can be difficult, however, it is arguably harder to locate bass themselves.
 This is where the importance of covering water comes in.